Reporting an access difficulty

 - inaccessible or obstructed public parking facilities;

-- Restaurants, shops, pubs etc placing furniture and signage on public pathways;
+- Restaurants, shops, pubs and so on, placing furniture and signage on public pathways;

 - Temporary structures such as hoarding that might impede access for a person with a visual or mobility impairment.

 Complaints in general in relation to access to public buildings, services, information and so on may in the first instance be addressed to the department providing the service, or the Customer Care Team, or Selina Bonnie (the Disability Liaison, Access and Equality Officer).
 In most instances this ensures that the department involved, or Selina, can quickly consider your needs and can take action to address your specific access needs.
 The Council is committed to making South Dublin County and the facilities and services provided by the Council as accessible as possible and will respond quickly to reports relating to access difficulties.

 For detailed information on our Customer Complaints System visit page 14 of our Customer Service Action Plan